 Purpose — Atheism cannot perceive an ultimate purpose for humankind and the universe.
 Without God, no ultimate purpose exists.
 Without God, humanity would eventually cease to exist, the stars would go dark, the universe would become cold, and the galaxies would drift into space forever.
 The universe alone gives no purpose to life.
-However, the universe is anthropic — habitable for conscience life and intelligent observation.
+However, the universe is anthropic — intelligible by humanity.
+The allows the existence of conscience intelligent life to observe the universe.
 Why?
 Life’s purpose is beyond the universe and its very beginning.
 The best explanation for the ultimate purpose of life comes from its origin — from its Creator.

 Virtue — Secularism cannot define love or any virtue as the basis of morality.
 Secularism cannot explain the origin of constant virtues or account for how such moral principles can exist without a person to possess these virtues.
 Atheism implies that love did not always exist and that no person always existed to possess the virtue of love.
 The atheistic position holds that one loves others through survival instinct and, or social construct.
-However, the conscience holds that constant virtues exist and require that some person always exist and possess such virtues.
+However, the conscience holds that constant virtues exist, but constant virtues require that some person always exist and possess such virtues.
 Therefore, God must exist as the always existing person who always possesses virtue.
 Virtue can neither be greater than God nor have been contrived by God, but must exist as a part of the eternal nature of the triune God.
-Only God can love in three Persons beyond human and angelic existence.
+Only God can love eternally in three Persons beyond human and angelic existence.

 Rights — Secularism disregards and atheism undermines humanity’s equality and unalienable rights.
 If there is no Creator, there are no unalienable rights.
 Without God, people must have invented alienable rights.
 However, humanity’s universal sense of fairness establishes the existence of certain unalienable rights — objective moral behavior toward others.
 These rights are entitlements that people owe to others.
 Human rights exist according to constant virtues and objective morality.
 Unalienable rights require the existence of the Creator as the moral standard.
-Secularism ignores that God made humanity in His likeness and so secularism decreases humanity’s value to a product of nature.
+Secularism ignores that God made humanity in His likeness and so secularism decreases humanity’s value into another product of nature.
 Furthermore. secularism does not recognize faith in God and thus cannot defend the rights and liberty of others who believe they are “under God.”
 Atheism disregards that people trust in the Creator, and thus atheism is impotent to comprehend, regard, and defend religious liberties.
 Atheism undermines the human conviction to stand for life and liberty.

 Science — Secularism bypasses the definition of science, which is “knowledge about or study of the natural world based on facts learned through experiments and observation” (M-W.com).
-Naturalism asserts an explanation without observation for abiogenesis and evolution of animal family.
+Naturalism asserts an explanation without observation for abiogenesis and evolution of most genera.
 However, the lack of observation and experiments cannot support and explain origin of the universe and life.
 By definition, abiogenesis and evolution of genera is not science but mere possibilities based on a contrived paradigm.
 In other words, naturalism does not stand on science but on an atheistic worldview.
 Truly, observations indicate a beginning and a cause to the order of the universe and life.
 Furthermore, naturalism includes very little about why biology is more complex than human design.
 The best explanation for any system more complex than design is that it is a product of design.
 Biology is more complex than human design.
 Therefore, the best explanation for biology is that it is a product of design.
 The best explanation for science is that God created the universe and its life.